Angina is a type of chest pain caused by reduced blood flow to the heart. Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.

 - Is unexpected

-- Is usually more severe and lasts longer than stable angina, maybe as long as 30 minutes
+- Is usually more severe and lasts longer than stable angina, maybe 30 minutes or longer

 - May not disappear with rest or use of angina medication